What We Do

 Faithful Love’s heart is to bring healing and restoration to adult women who are victims or at risk of being sex trafficked, prostituted, or exploited in Southeast Georgia.

 We exist to help revitalize women who are victims/at risk of sexual exploitation throughout Georgia, Florida, and Alabama.
 Our programs provide services that transform lives and communities through Christ-centered love and support.
 In connection with sex trafficking, we also find it necessary to come alongside expectant mothers and adoptive families, by continuing to support their physical and emotional needs.

 Who We Are

-Certification in Human Trafficking and Prevention through US Institute of Diplomacy and Human Rights
+She is a Certified Substance Abuse Subtle Screening Inventory (SASSI-4) Administrator and has earned her Certification in Human Trafficking and Prevention through US Institute of Diplomacy and Human Rights.

-Member of St. Mark’s Episcopal Church, former vestry member and clerk, Lay Eucharistic Minister for St. Mark’s Towers, Brunswick, Georgia, current board member of Hello GoodBuy Thrift Store, Brunswick, Georgia
+Julia is a member of St. Mark’s Episcopal Church, where she’s a former vestry member and clerk, a Lay Eucharistic Minister for St. Mark’s Towers, Brunswick, Georgia, and is a current board member of Hello GoodBuy Thrift Store, Brunswick, Georgia